RoboticExplorationLab/RExHopper/README.md

 The following are instructions for setting up the REx Hopper computer such that it is compatible with the RosDockerWorkspace environment.

-1. Update the UEFI BIOS using these [instructions] (https://downloads.up-community.org/download/up-xtreme-uefi-bios-v1-9/).
+1. Update the UEFI BIOS using [these instructions](https://downloads.up-community.org/download/up-xtreme-uefi-bios-v1-9/).
    - Use `GO.nsh` rather than `GO_Entire.nsh`.

 2. Update the [kernel](https://github.com/up-board/up-community/wiki/Ubuntu_20.04).